Lodgepole Pine Bonsai

 Lodgepole Pine Bonsai FAQS

-No. Both lodgepole pine and shore pine are Pinus contorta, but lodgepole is P. contorta latifolia and shore pine is P. contorta contorta.
-Lodgepole pine is the Alpine version of contorta, while shore pine is the coastal version.
-Besides both being short-needle single-flush pines, the two trees don’t have much in common.
+No, although both Lodgepole Pine and Shore Pine are Pinus contorta, they belong to different subspecies: Lodgepole Pine is P. contorta latifolia, and Shore Pine is P. contorta contorta.
+Lodgepole Pine is the alpine variant of P. contorta, while Shore Pine is the coastal variant.
+Aside from both being short-needle, single-flush Pines, the two trees differ significantly in other characteristics.